ChibiOS/ChibiOS/testex/STM32/STM32F4xx/SPI-LIS3DSH/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - USB-CDC driver demo for STM32.                            **
+** ChibiOS/HAL + ChibiOS/EX - SPI + LIS3DSH demo for STM32F4xx.            **
 *****************************************************************************

 ** TARGET **

-The demo runs on both Olimex STM32-E407 or STM32F4-Discovery boards, just change the board reference in the Makefile.
+The demo runs on an STM32F407 Discovery board REV C or later.

 ** The Demo **

-The application demonstrates the use of the STM32 USB (OTG) driver.
+The application demonstrates the use of the STM32F4xx SPI driver in order to acquire data from LIS3DSH using ChibiOS/EX.

+** Board Setup **

+None required.

 ** Build Procedure **